kuiperzone/PupNet-Deploy/README.md

 All that being said, it may be advantageous at some point to have the ability to deploy to MacOS, Android and iOS.
 However, these are not technologies with which I am familiar.

-Anyone wishing to extend PuP, should study how the existing RPM, Flatpak and Windows `Builder` classes override and extend the behaviour of the `PackageBuilder` base class.
-The base class is Linux centric, with irrelevant directories and properties being ignored or set to null for the Windows Setup and Zip builders.
+Anyone wishing to extend PupNet, should study how the existing `RpmBuilder`, `FlatpakBuilder` and Windows `SetupBuilder` classes override and extend the behaviour of the `PackageBuilder` base class.
+The base class is Linux centric, with unused directories and properties being set to null and ignored for the Windows Setup and Zip builders.

 Moreover, a new enum value would need to be added to the `PackageKind` type.
 It would help to do a search on existing `PackageKind` values, and add the new type behaviour to switch statements wherever encountered, including